-Since The Last Mrs. Parrish, a popular Reese Witherspoon’s book club pick, is also consistently one of the top selling books on my blog, I am listing below a summary of The Last Mrs. Parrish, followed by books like The Last Mrs. Parrish.
+Since The Last Mrs. Parrish, a popular Reese Witherspoon’s book club pick, has been one of the top-selling books on my blog, I am sharing books like The Last Mrs. Parrish for you to binge next below.
+Learn exactly what to read after The Last Mrs. Parrish below.

-In The Last Mrs. Parrish, Amber is a woman with a plan for a bigger life — to take over the glamourous and seemingly perfect life of Daphne Parrish, by getting Daphne out of the picture and becoming the new Mrs. Parrish, married to a handsome real estate mogul.
+In The Last Mrs. Parrish by Liv Constantine, Amber is a woman with a plan for a bigger life — to take over the glamourous and seemingly perfect life of Daphne Parrish, by getting Daphne out of the picture and becoming the new Mrs. Parrish, married to a handsome real estate mogul.

 After Amber and Daphne become friends, the pieces of Amber’s plans start to fall in place … but then spiral into suspenseful and unexpected results.